macrat/ayd/README.md

 For example, target URL `foobar:hello-world` is going to executed as `ayd-foobar-probe foobar:hello-world`.

 The output of the plugin will parsed the same way to [log file](#log-file).

+Plugin will timeout in 1 hour and report as failure.

 ### Specify check interval/schedule